mkubik/HRTCloudDemo.github.io/_labs/006-extend-chat-with-tone-analyzer.markdown

 ---
-layout: default
+layout: lab
 title: Extend the Chat app with Mood Indication - Simple Microservice
 ---

-# {{ page.title }}

 ## Purpose

 Content of this exercise is to enhance the chat app to indicate the mood of a chat partner.

 The Tone Analyzer App that you deployed in the "Consuming Services" exercise will take the role of a micro service providing an API to get the mood indication.

 This API is provided via the route "https://<your tone app>/tone" which can be accessed via a POST request (Content-Type: application/JSON)

 The request format does look like this: